Last Updated on

 Another way to help prevent your hydrangeas from flopping over is to prune them sparingly.
 Most hydrangeas require very little if any pruning and if you prune them too often or too early the stems will be very thin and they won’t be able to support the weight of the flowers nor will the branches be able to support all of the stems.
 This is more likely to cause them to bend over or droop.
 It is recommended that you prune certain varieties like the Annabelle hydrangea back during the winter but excessive pruning throughout the rest of the year can weaken the overall structure.

 Fencing can be incorporated into your garden to offer support structures to prevent your hydrangeas from falling over.
-Tomato cages are great for supporting smaller hydrangeas but as they get bigger you can use larger wire cages from local home stores or farm stores.
+Tomato cages are great for supporting smaller hydrangeas but as they get bigger you can use larger wire cages from garden centres or DIY stores.
 Flat panels of reinforcement wire can be cut to the appropriate height of your hydrangeas and then affixed to the plant to give it support.

 If you opt for the creation of hedges with your hydrangeas, ornamental trellises make for a wonderful support structure.
 It’s important that you make sure they are at least 3 feet high if you opt for this method.
 They need to be sunk into the ground around the hydrangea so that they don’t disturb the roots.
 There are a lot of lovely ornamental trellises out there that have scalloped tops which can add a bit of beautiful flair to your garden.